This jam calls for TWO ingredients

 No need to thaw the raspberries.
 Just microwave them long enough to separate them, then mash them with a potato masher and Measure AFTER they are mashed.

-Next, measure out an equal amount of granulated sugar BUT DON'T ADD THE SUGAR YET......
+Next, measure out 2 cups of granulated sugar BUT DON'T ADD THE SUGAR YET......
 JUST SET IT ASIDE.

 Once it's at the hard boil, turn the heat down so that you still have a constant boil, but not boiling crazy hard.
 Set your timer for 2 minutes, stirring constantly.